ablazier/gene-essentiality/README.md

 pa14.mat - Workspace containing the PA14 model (Bartell, Blazier et al., 2017).
 The model can also be downloaded from: http://bme.virginia.edu/csbl/Downloads1.html.
 Called by Code_S2, Code_S3, Code_S5, and Code_S6.

 pao1.mat - Workspace containing the PAO1 model (Bartell, Blazier et al., 2017).
 The model can also be downloaded from: http://bme.virginia.edu/csbl/Downloads1.html.
 Called by Code_S2, Code_S3, and Code_S4.

+pa14_updated.mat - Workspace containing the updated PA14 model.
+Called by Code_S7.

+pao1.mat - Workspace containing the PAO1 model (Bartell, Blazier et al., 2017).
+The model can also be downloaded from: http://bme.virginia.edu/csbl/Downloads1.html.
+Called by Code_S2, Code_S3, and Code_S4.

+pao1_updated.mat - Workspace containing the updated PAO1 model.
+Called by Code_S7.

 *Note.
 Not all functions were originally written by Blazier and Papin.